MrR0807/Notes/understanding-parquet-file.md

 At this point, it is important to explicitly emphasize that Dremel's nested structure came to existance to solve Google's (and other web companies) natural data structure representation need, which was nested, in columnar databases instead of trying to apply flattening strategies and then recombination in current columnar data representation solution space.

-The creation of nested columnar structure was so successful, that opensource projects like Parquet were born.
-Later (after 4 years from Dremel publication), Google publicised another paper proving that [Storing and Querying Tree-Structured Records in Dremel](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43119.pdf) are performant and scalable.
+The creation of nested columnar structure was so successful, that opensource projects like Parquet used it.
+Later (after 4 years from Dremel publication), Google publicised another paper proving that nested structures were performant and scalable[3].

 ### Dremel's Nested Structure

 In this section, I will explore Dremel's nested structure and via several examples, showcase core Definition and Repetition concepts, which allow for nested structures to be represented in columnar data.

-**Note!** A lot of information in this section will be copy pasted from this great Twitter [blog post on this very topic](https://blog.twitter.com/engineering/en_us/a/2013/dremel-made-simple-with-parquet).
-I'm copying just to have all information in one place without needing to jump between pages and also adding additional examples for better clarity.
+**Note!** A lot of information in this section will be copy pasted from great Twitter blog post called "Dremel made simple with Parquet"[4].
+I'm copying just to have all information in one place without needing to jump between pages.
+Also adding additional examples for better clarity.

 #### The schema